World powers must hold Israel accountable - U.N. rights boss

 Previous U.N. commissions of inquiry into Israel incursions into Gaza have called for the U.N.
 Security Council to refer the situation to the prosecutor of the International Criminal Court (ICC), according to Pillay, a former U.N. war crimes judge.

-"Accountability and justice cannot be expected to be achieved through domestic proceedings.
-This is evident from the lack of adequate investigations by Israel and no attempt whatsoever made by the international community to implement the recommendations made by the Gaza fact-finding mission report."
+"Accountability and justice cannot be expected to be achieved through (Israeli) domestic proceedings.
+This is evident from the lack of adequate investigations by Israel and no attempt whatsoever made by the international community to implement the recommendations made by the Gaza fact-finding mission report," Pillay said.

-The U.N.
-Human Rights Council launched an international inquiry last week into violations and crimes that may have been committed by Israel during its latest offensive.

 (Reporting by Stephanie Nebehay, Editing by Angus MacSwan)